A front end may refer to any of the following:

 1. A front end is the graphical user interface of a computer that makes it easier to use.
 For example, Microsoft Windows 3.11 was a front end for the MS-DOS command line.
 Before Windows, the user had to memorize a series of commands to perform tasks on the command line that made computers difficult for most users.

-With Windows, once a user learned how to use the mouse and navigate Windows, the computer became much easier to use, but still had all the same functionality of MS-DOS.
+With Windows, once a user learns how to use the mouse for navigation, interactions between the user and computer become easier.
+However, they still have all the same functionality of MS-DOS.

 Should I use "front end" or "front-end" in my writing?

 When used as a noun, "front end" should not use a hyphen.
 When used as an adjective "front-end" should be hyphenated.

 2. In programming and development, front-end is a term that describes someone who designs and develops the UI (user interface).
 For example, a website front-end developer handles the visual aspects of how the web page looks and responds to the visitor.
 A back-end developer handles how the server sends the information to the visitor and handles any scripts that process background information or perform tasks.

 3. The front-end is the front side of a computer or computer component.